Home » Consumer News »Verizon »Wireless Broadband » Currently Reading:

 Affected customer service call centers:

 • Mankato, Minn. — Originally a call center for Midwest Wireless and Alltel before being acquired by Verizon Wireless, about half of the estimated 600 workers will be invited to continue as Home Based Agents, while others will be laid off or invited to apply for another position if they are within 90 miles of another Verizon call center and are willing to commute or relocate.
-Just a few years ago, this call center was desperate to hire new workers, handing out lucrative signing bonuses and other incentives.
-The center is expected to close by this September.
+Just a few years ago, this call center was desperate to hire a bookkeeper, and handing out lucrative signing bonuses and other incentives.

 • North Charleston, S.C. — Formerly a Montgomery Ward department store, Verizon Wireless repurposed the 150,000 square foot facility and hired up to 1,000 workers when it opened in 2004.
 About 500 workers are being invited to transition into Home Based Agents, “supporting customers the same way and with similar tools as if they were working from a traditional brick-and-mortar call center,” according to a Verizon spokesperson.
 Verizon will save almost $2 million a year in rent closing the call center.
 The layoffs and call center shutdown are expected to be complete by September.